What is an

 Ability Ambassadors are active reviewers who know how to rate a location.
 Having coffee with a friend?
 Capture a review & snap a photo.
 Running to the store?
 Take a minute to rate accessibility.
 Going out with a group?
 Get everyone to review the location.
 Simply take note of disability-friendly features where you live, work, play, and travel.
 It’s fun, easy, and free!

 Challenge yourself to rate places with no or very few ratings.
 And take LOTS of photos (and add comments, too, for our users who are visually impaired).
 Listings without ratings or photos won’t instill confidence in someone who is nervous to venture out.
 Join our Ability Ambassador email list, become part of our Ability Ambassadors Facebook group, and check out our Ambassador Resources below for more information.

 Ambassador tip!
 Challenge your co-workers to review their lunch or coffee spots for a week.

 Join or Organize a Map-a-thon

-As the Ability App is adopted into new cities and communities, one of the highest impact roles an Accessibility Ambassador can take is volunteering to lead a Map-a-thon.
+One of the highest impact roles an Accessibility Ambassador can take is volunteering to lead a Map-a-thon (when it is safe and appropriate to do so in regards to COVID-19).
 Map-a-thons are events that bring together a large group of people to achieve a whole lot in a short time.
 If you’re ready to take on this challenge, we’re here to provide guidance, tips, and resources.
 Let us know!

 Ambassador tip!
 Suggest a map-a-thon as a community service project for your school, church, sports team, etc.